-- Nursing tops have been tailored to facilitate breastfeeding.
-There are a few options but my favourites were double-layered nursing tops (with a wide opening in the inner layer), because from the outside they look like a regular top.
+- Breastfeeding tops have been tailored to facilitate breastfeeding.
+There are a few options but my favourites were double-layered breastfeeding tops (with a wide opening in the inner layer), because from the outside they look like a regular top.
 Nothing frumpy or obvious about them.
-As a result, I still wear some of my double-layered nursing tops eighteen months after I stopped breastfeeding (not a bad investment afterall!).
-Nursing tops also save you carrying around yet another item in your changing bag.
-NINE+QUARTER offers a range of on-trend, organic, easy to rock, double layered nursing tops.
+As a result, I still wear some of my double-layered breastfeeding tops eighteen months after I stopped breastfeeding (not a bad investment afterall!).
+Breastfeeding tops also save you carrying around yet another item in your changing bag.
+NINE+QUARTER offers a range of on-trend, organic, easy to rock, double layered breastfeeding tops.

 Breastfeeding Tip #4.
 If breastfeeding hurts or you’re worried about your baby’s weight, please seek help!
 Whether you turn to mum friends, local mums groups, facebook or other social network groups, breastfeeding support groups, lactation consultants or health professionals (you name it!), you should find plenty of non-judging women willing to help!
 Please don’t be afraid or embarrassed to open up and reach out, you’ll soon realise just HOW MANY mums struggle to breastfeed!